Rajesh-22114/accident-detection/README.md

 * after tha click predict, it will shows the prediction

 ### NOTE
-* wait while the render server is loaded then we see website

 * if it shows **server error** after clicking predict